-**This file can be created/edited directly in the navbar in section Gitlab CICD > Editor.
+**This file can be created/edited directly in the navbar in the section Gitlab CICD > Editor.

 It is just awesome.
-Full covered automation process for running tests, migrations, auto-deployment.
+Full-covered automation process for running tests, migrations, and auto-deployment.
 Definitely must try.
 And here are the results.

 **Note: It’s important to mention that defining the stages must be in order.
 For example, the Gitlab runner ssh executor example is executing the test stage.
 So, if the stage fails the next job will not be executed and the pipeline will fail.